University Athletic Grounds: History

 One of the largest crowds to see a game at the Athletic Grounds was on November 29, 1894; temporary stands were erected and 20,000 fans filled the ballpark to see Penn defeat Harvard 18–4.

 The Penn Quakers baseball team was scheduled to open their 1895 season at the new Franklin Field however the new field was too muddy.
 Penn would face Lafayette on May 1, 1895, at the "old Athletic Grounds" before moving to Franklin Field for the rest of the season.
 Likewise Penn Quaker football utilized the Thirty-seventh street grounds for practice in October 1895.

+The University Athletic Grounds hosted the "Spring Handicap", the precursor to the Penn Relays.
+The University of Pennsylvania Track and Field committee created and introduced a relay race to the 1893 meet which became the 4 × 400 m relay.
+During the 1893 spring handicapped track meet, the University of Pennsylvania and Princeton University men ran a relay race against each other.
+The Princeton men won with a time of 3:34, beating the University of Pennsylvania (Penn) by 8 yards.
+In 1894, Penn hosted the track and field meet at 37th and Spruce Streets on April 21, 1894.

 Franklin Field would be built and dedicated on April 20, 1895, for the first running of the Penn Relays.
 The University Athletic Grounds parcel was subsequently developed for student housing.
 The first building that would come to constitute the Quadrangle dormitory buildings was erected in 1894 between Spruce and Pine Streets.
+While the area was being developed, the field continued to be used for athletics.
+Penn State practiced in Philadelphia on the former athletic grounds prior to their October 7, 1899 game against Army at West Point.